manojvarma/web-performance-optimization/README.md

 # Website Performance Optimization Project

 ### About
-The objective for this project was to optimize [Cameron Pittman's portfolio](https://github.com/gosukiwi/web-performance-portfolio) page for speed.
-The strategy was to optimize the critical rendering path, making the page render as quickly as possible, using techniques you've picked up in the [Website Performance Optimization](https://www.udacity.com/course/ud884).
+The objective for this project was to optimize page for speed.
+The strategy was to optimize the critical rendering path, making the page render as quickly as possible, using techniques picked up in the [Website Performance Optimization](https://www.udacity.com/course/ud884).

 ### How to run
 To get started, download the entire directory, and open it in a browser locally.